As one of the sponsors of Agile Conference Pakistan 2022 (ACP22), DPL was part of…

 However, Things Weren’t Always This Way

 When founded back in 2003, DPL was just another software development company.
-Agile practices were non-existent; and the hierarchical chain of command, boss-subordinate conventions, fixed workstations and 9 to 5 workday defined the workplace.
+Agile practices were non-existent, and the hierarchical chain of command, boss-subordinate conventions, fixed workstations, and 9-to-5 workdays defined the workplace.

 This was the way to go considering the partially successful bureaucratic work culture prevalent in the Pakistani IT industry.